bitwarden/contributing-docs/docs/architecture/deep-dives/passkeys/architecture.md

 ## Overview diagram

-:::note
+:::info

-The JavaScript Application is also part of the RP, even if the diagram does not reflect this.
+The `JavaScript Application` is also part of the `Relaying Party`, even if the diagram does not reflect this.

 :::